APPLICATIONS ARE NOW CLOSED!!!!

 What do I need to do?

 After having read the guidance notes, if you have further questions please contact Jo-Anne Simpson, email@example.com.

-In addition, to inform potential applicants about the programme and the application process, we will be holding 2 online Q&A sessions open for anyone to join who wishes to know more about the scheme and ask any questions.
-These will be an hour in duration, 1pm – 2pm, and held on MS Teams, the dates of these sessions are;
+In addition, to inform potential applicants about the programme and the application process, we will be holding online Q&A sessions open for anyone to join who wishes to know more about the scheme and ask any questions.
+These will be an hour in duration, 12pm – 1pm, and held on MS Teams on the following dates;

 If you require further information, please contact Jo-Anne Simpson firstname.lastname@example.org.